 - an LPT payroll card.

-If you are using payroll software or a payroll company or other agency you are still responsible for ensuring that the system in use is fully compliant with tax law.
+You are still responsible for ensuring that the system in use is fully compliant with tax law whether you are using:

-Revenue can inspect your records at any time to make sure you are deducting the correct amount of tax, USC, PRSI and LPT.
-See Code of Practice for Revenue Audit and other Compliance Interventions.
+Revenue can inspect your records at any time to make sure you are deducting the correct amounts of tax, USC, PRSI and LPT.
+See the Code of Practice for Revenue Compliance Interventions for further information.

-You must keep all records for six years after the end of the tax year to which they refer and make them available for inspection when required.
+You must keep all records for six years after the end of the tax year to which they refer.
+You must also make them available for inspection when required.

 Errors discovered during the year

-If you find during the course of the year that you made a mistake in an earlier payroll run you should correct this in the week or month in which the mistake is discovered.
-The original entries should not be changed.
-You should make a note against them to show that the mistake has been corrected in the later week (or month).
+You might find during the course of the year that you made a mistake in an earlier payroll run.
+You must correct this in the week or month in which the mistake was discovered.
+The original entries must not be changed.
+You should make a note against them showing the mistake has been corrected in the later week (or month).

-You should not collect an under-deduction of tax or USC where it is so large that it causes hardship to the employee.
+You should not collect an under-deduction of tax or USC where it causes hardship to the employee.
 You should contact us for instructions.